neurodata/ProgLearn/docs/contributing.rst

 Contributing Code
 -----------------

-The preferred workflow for contributing to `ProgL` is to fork the main repository on GitHub, clone, and develop on a branch.
+The preferred workflow for contributing to `ProgLearn` is to fork the main repository on GitHub, clone, and develop on a branch.
 Steps:

 1. Fork the `project repository <https://github.com/neurodata/ProgLearn>`__ by clicking